QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/linux/index.md

 * Find misconfiguration <small>(sudo, system files, NFS...)</small>
 * Find a vulnerable service and exploit it <small>(apache, mysql...)</small>
-* Find processes/tasks/script in which you can inject data
+* Find processes/tasks/scripts in which you can inject data
-  * cron tasks/jobs
+  * Cron tasks/jobs
   * executables with the SUID bit
   * ...
 * Find a vulnerability in the kernel